NREL/OpenStudio-user-documentation/docs/tutorials/tutorial_windowproperty_frameanddivider.md

 [![Add Window Property Frame and Divider](img/windowproperty_frameanddivider/windowproperty_frameanddivider1.jpg)](img/windowproperty_frameanddivider/windowproperty_frameanddivider1.jpg)

-### Importing IDF files from the WINDOW program
+### Importing Input Data Files (IDF) from the WINDOW program
-IDF files exported from [WINDOW](http://windows.lbl.gov/software/window/window.html) containing Window Property Frame and Divider objects can be imported using the OpenStudio SketchUp plug-in via Extensions>OpenStudio>Import>Import EnergyPlus Idf Constructions.
+IDFs exported from [WINDOW](http://windows.lbl.gov/software/window/window.html) containing Window Property Frame and Divider objects can be imported using the OpenStudio SketchUp plug-in via Extensions>OpenStudio>Import>Import EnergyPlus Idf Constructions.
 WINDOW exports two IDF files, a *_Avg.idf and a *_Spec.idf file.
 Only the *_Avg.idf file may be imported as the MaterialProperty:GlazingSpectralData object in the *_Spec.idf file is not yet supported by the OpenStudio Application.

 [![Import Window Property Frame and Divider](img/windowproperty_frameanddivider/windowproperty_frameanddivider2.jpg)](img/windowproperty_frameanddivider/windowproperty_frameanddivider2.jpg)